nix-codes/dbd-macros/README.md

 1. Simplest way (using .exe file): Just download the exe file from the [releases page](https://github.com/nickyramone/dbd-macros/releases) and run it.
 2. Using source script: Install [AutoHotkey](https://www.autohotkey.com); download [dbd_macros.ahk](https://github.com/nickyramone/dbd-macros/blob/master/dbd_macros.ahk) from this site (or just copy/paste the script to a file of your own) and double click on it.

 After the macro is actively running, you will find an icon in the tray bar.
-You can also context menu on this icon to stop running the macro.
+You can also use the context menu on this icon to stop running the macro.